 An annual British event and comedy show which has appeared every year since 2004, taking the form of a pub quiz on the events of the year, with three teams of two celebrities as the contestants.
-2007 also had a variant in the Big Fat Anniversary Quiz to celebrate 25 years of Channel 4, in 2012 three specials focusing on The '80s, The '90s and The Noughties were made; two more Eighties and Nineties themed specials were also shown in 2013, and an edition celebrating the tenth anniversary of the format was made alongside the 2014 edition.
-A general knowledge special, entitled Big Fat Quiz of Everything, was aired in early 2016; it spawned a three-part spin off series later that year and another annual tradition, with new versions airing in January 2017 and 2018.
+2007 also had a variant in the Big Fat Anniversary Quiz to celebrate 25 years of Channel 4, and in 2012 three specials focusing on The '80s, The Nineties and The Noughties were made; two more Eighties and Nineties themed specials were also shown in 2013, and an edition celebrating the tenth anniversary of the format was made alongside the 2014 edition.
+A general knowledge special, entitled Big Fat Quiz of Everything, was aired in early 2016; it spawned a three-part spin off series later that year and another annual tradition, with new versions airing in January 2017, 2018, and 2019.
+The Big Fat Quiz of the Decade was based on The New '10s and aired in January 2020.

 Every edition has been hosted by Jimmy Carr.
 Jonathan Ross (whose production company makes the programme) was a regular contestant until 2013;note other frequent guests include David Mitchell, Rob Brydon, David Walliams, Russell Brand, Richard Ayoade, and Noel Fielding.